Unit 6 - Practice Quiz

 C. brought up

-D. brought on
+D. brought about

 50 He was reluctant to __ his savings for the risky venture, preferring to wait for an investment opportunity with a more predictable return.